 Group brainstorming can give your team the bigger picture of a project and be a unifying factor when each member works from home.
 Let ideas naturally emerge from one another and make the most of your team’s creativity.

+So yes, now you know how to run a brainstorming session remotely, and how does brainstorming works.
 If you still aren’t convinced whether you should familiarise yourself with online tools to leverage remote work or not, you can read this article about the need for moving to digital.

 Happily combines a love of writing and new technology as a copywriter, and enjoys the puzzle of putting together a good article.
 In her spare time she likes to catch up on the latest, greatest books, bake chocolate chip cookies and ponder her next travel destination.More posts